ORNL/cpp-proposals-pub/submdspan/submdspan.md

 #### Associated Types

-In the case of `submdspan_mapping` there are no associated types per-se (in the way I understood that criteria).
+In the case of `submdspan_mapping` there are no associated types per se (in the way we understood that criterion).
 For a function like
 ```c++
 template<class T>